 Content isn’t just data—it’s the lifeblood of customer transactions, compliance, and operational efficiency.
-Platforms like Hyland, OpenText, IBM, Microsoft, ABBYY, Tungsten, and more all process mission-critical documents every second of every day.
+Platforms like Hyland, OpenText, IBM, Microsoft, ABBYY, Tungsten, and more all process mission-critical documents every second of every Content isn’t just data—it’s the lifeblood of customer transactions, compliance, and operational efficiency.
+Platforms like Hyland OnBase, OpenText Documentum Content Management, Information Archive, and Content Management (Extended ECM), IBM FileNet, CMOD, and Datacap, Microsoft, SharePoint, SharePoint Online, and SharePoint Embedded, Tungsten Capture, Transformation, and TotalAgility, and ABBYY Vantage, FlexiCapture Cloud, and FlexiCapture all process mission-critical documents every second of every day.

-But here’s the challenge: each of these platforms is powerful, yet siloed.
-When performance issues occur, queue’s stall, or process failures occur, IT teams are left scrambling to diagnose root causes across multiple systems.
-That’s where the Reveille MCP (Model Context Protocol) solution comes in.
+.
+Before Agents perform actions, they need to understand the intelligent automation environment.
+When users have performance issues, queue’s stall, or process failures occur, IT teams are left scrambling to diagnose root causes across multiple systems.
+That’s where the Reveille MCP (Model Context Protocol) solution comes in to deliver context to AI Agents.

 What Is Reveille MCP?